velosobr/KaizenGamingChallenge/README.md

 ● The app should display an appropriate message if there are no events to display or if there is an error fetching the events from the API endpoint.<br>
 ● The app should allow user to be able to collapse and expand events per sport.<br>
-● Expected deliverable is an Android project that can be built and run both in an emulator as well as a physical device and should work on SDK21 and above.<br>
+`OK` Expected deliverable is an Android project that can be built and run both in an emulator as well as a physical device and should work on SDK21 and above.<br>

 ## Nice to have 👍